uib/iam-scim/README.md

 ```

 These attributes should be latinified versions of the name of the person.
-If different the original navtive name of the person can be represented by the
+If different, the original native name of the person can be represented by the
 non-standard attributes `nativeFormatted`, `nativeFamilyName`, `nativeGivenName`.

 ### User `.active`